godaddy/tartufo/docs/source/examplecleanup.rst

    .. note::

       It is important that you read through this file to make sure there are not exceptions that you want to remove and exclude with tartufo!
-Read mor about configuring exclusions here: :ref:`configuring-exclusions`
+Read more about configuring exclusions here: :ref:`configuring-exclusions`

 #.
 Cleanup repo using ``BFG`` and the above remove.txt file